mgarcia175/Music-Realm/README.md

 + Allows the user to add all of their known songs
 + Allows the user to add all of their known artists
 + Allows the user to customize these submission by removing, adding and assigning their songs to the song's corresponding artist
-+ Gives a user the ability to add their most loved songs to their 'Favorites'
-+ Helps the user keep track and organize by being able to list their songs/artists/favorited songs

 Let's go through it!